The Walt Disney Company: LGBT+ representation

 Disney has been criticized for both putting LGBT+ elements into its films and for having insufficient LGBT+ representation in its media.
 In the live-action film Beauty and the Beast, director Bill Condon announced LeFou would be depicted as a gay character, prompting Kuwait, Malaysia, and a theater in Alabama to ban the film, and Russia to give it a stricter rating.
 In Russia and several Middle Eastern countries, the Pixar movie Onward was banned for having Disney's first openly lesbian character Officer Specter, while others said Disney needed more representation of LGBT+ persons in its media.
 Because of a scene featuring two lesbians kissing, Pixar's Lightyear was banned in 13 predominantly Muslim countries.
-In a leaked video of a Disney meeting, participants talked about pushing LGBT+ themes in the company's media, angering some people, who say the company is "trying to sexualize children", while others applauded its actions.
+In a leaked video of a Disney meeting, participants talked about pushing LGBT+ themes in the company's media, angering some people, including in aforementioned countries, who say the company is "trying to sexualize children", while others applauded its actions.